 - Put 685g bread flour in a bowl.
 Add 15g salt on top.
 Mix it with your fingers.

-- Add 335g water and stick your index and middle finger in the dough and move in circles.
-For each revolution pick up a little more flour until the dough comes together.
+- Add 335g water, stick your index and middle finger in the dough and move in circles.
+Pick up a little more flour for each revolution until the dough comes together.